Chaconine

 α-Chaconine is a steroidal glycoalkaloid that occurs in plants of the family Solanaceae.
 It is a natural toxicant produced in green potatoes and gives the potato a bitter taste.
 Tubers produce this glycoalkaloid in response to stress, providing the plant with insecticidal and fungicidal properties.
 It belongs to the chemical family of saponins.
-Since it causes physiological effects on individual organism, chaconine is considered to be defensive allelochemical.
-Solanine is a related substance that has similar properties.
+Since it causes physiological effects on individual organism, chaconine is considered to be a defensive allelochemical.
+Solanine, a related substance also found in potatoes, has similar properties.

 Symptoms and treatment

-These are similar to symptoms from ingesting solanine.
-There are a wide variety of symptoms including: abdominal pain, diarrhea, headache etc.
+Symptoms resemble those seen following solanine ingestion including abdominal pain, diarrhea, and headache.

-There is no medicine for detoxification but if it is just after consumption, taking laxative or Gastric lavage could be effective.
+There is currently no antidote for detoxification but if it is just after consumption, taking laxatives or gastric lavage could be effective.
 The symptoms could last several days.

 Toxicity

-The presence of more than 20 mg/100g tuber glycoalkaloids is toxic for humans.
+The presence of more than 20 mg/100 g tuber glycoalkaloids is toxic for humans.

 There have been instances of fatal poisoning cases from potatoes with high glycoalkaloid content.
 However, such cases are rare.

 Some research shows teratogenic effects on humans, but epidemiological investigations have produced conflicting research, as well.

 Levels of glycoalkaloids most likely differ by cultivar, storage conditions (especially exposure to sunlight), and processing techniques.

-Difference between Chaconine and Solanine
+Difference from solanine

 Structural difference

 Although α-chaconine and α-solanine are both derived from solanidine, the difference appears in 3 groups attached to the terminal oxygen in solanidine.
 For α-chaconine, these groups are one D-glucose and two L-rhamnose whereas in α-solanine, they are D-galactose, D-glucose, and L-rhamnose.

-Difference in Toxicity
+Difference in toxicity

 In an experiment demonstrating the feeding-inhibition effect of solanine and chaconine on snails, chaconine had a greater effect than solanine.
 However, a mixture of chaconine and solanine had a synergistic effect.
 The mixture had a significantly higher effect of deterred feeding than using solanine and chaconine on their own.